top of page

 Circus

-Capoeira introduced acrobatics and dance into my life and body.
-I was fascinated by the complexity of these skills and how the attainment of each seemed to permanently upgrade my physical capabilities and understanding of the body.
+Capoeira introduced acrobatics and dance into my life and body at 20 years old.
+I was fascinated by the complexity of these skills and how the attainment of each seemed to permanently upgrade my physical capabilities and understanding of the body, across fields.

-Amongst the more difficult things to learn and often couched in ideology I was forced to go to circus school to gain a deeper insight and time to practice.
+Acrobatics, martial arts are Amongst the more difficult things to learn and are often couched in ideology, making finding good teachers difficult.
+In my attempt to do so I was forced to go to circus school to gain deeper insight and time to practice.

 Hand balancing